hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-We will change each of our button's properties, and we will do that with the class name `.box`, to give them unique styling.
+We will change each of our button's properties, with the class name `.box`, to give them unique styling.

 ```css
 .box {